Programs & Opportunities

 “Founding Civics Institute”

 Founding Civics Institute for Tennessee educators bringing together 25 regional middle and high school teachers.
-We will discuss primary sources from the American Founding with a view to their continued relevance.
+We discussed primary sources from the American Founding with a view to their continued relevance.

 February 28